JuanRCifuentes/Pyenv-Setup-macOS/README.md

 > **Execute the scripts:** To execute the scripts, locate the folder in terminal and then write `./<file.sh>`.

+Files:
+1. `install_pyenv.sh`: Execute this file to install pyenv and virtual-env.
+2. `backup_python.sh`: Execute this file to create a backup of all your pyenv environments and packages.
+3. `install_python_versions.sh`: Execute this file to install every python version with it's environments and packages in the backup created above.

 ## Virtualenv plug-in

 It also helps with the setup of virtualenv, which is published by the same Github user and as a plug-in for pyenv.
 [Official virtualenv repository](https://github.com/pyenv/pyenv-virtualenv).